lsst-ts/narrativelog/README.rst

   # Configure the service.
   export SITE_ID=test
   # Also set NARRATIVELOG_DB_x environment variables as needed; see Configuration above

-  # Activate the environment, if not already activated.
-  source .tox/py310/bin/activate  # if not already activated

   # Start the service.
   # The default port is 8000, but the LSST standard port is 8080.